-There are two staff members in the Economic and Business Development Department.
+There is one staff member in the Economic and Business Development Department.
 The Department oversees a number of programs and services related to employment, training, economic and business development including the following:

 - Employment and training through a sub-agreement with Gezhtoojig Employment and Training in Sudbury

 - Oversee the Shawanaga Learning Centre which provides some online courses and upgrading through Contact North and Canadore College

 - Business Support through an agreement with Waubetek Business Development Corporation

 - Part equity in a quarry along highway 69

 - Oversee the Memorandum of Understanding with Ontario Graphite Ltd.,

 - Shawanaga Fish Hatchery.
 The community has owned and operated a pickerel hatchery since 1983 that grows and then restocks local lakes with more than 1.5 million fish per year.

 - Oversee the Shawanaga Gas and Variety Store.